 Out-of-Date My Lists

-If you used the My Lists feature in our legacy catalog, log into that catalog and open each of your saved lists in turn.
+If you used the list feature in our legacy catalog, log into that catalog and open each of your saved lists in turn (see image).
+If you created multiple lists, you will find them on the right side of the page under “Other Lists”.
 When finished, log into the new catalog.

 Clear Browser Cookies

-You may have old session cookies in your internet browser that prevent you from logging into our new catalog.
+Browser cookies may also cause login errors.
+You may have session cookies in your temporary internet files that prevent you from logging into our new catalog.
+If you have trouble logging into your account and have already tried the procedure above, browser cookies may be the problem.

 Clear your browser cookies.
 The way you do this depends on which browser you use.
 For step by step instructions, search the internet for “clear browser cookies google chrome” or “clear browser cookies firefox” (or whichever browser you use).
-The process is not hard, but follow the instructions closely so you don’t accidentally delete any saved passwords.
+The links below will search run a Google search for each browser listed.

-Cookies are small files your internet browser downloads from the websites you visit.
-These files store important information on your computer.
+Notes: Cookies are small files your internet browser downloads from the websites you visit.
+These files may store important information on your computer.
 Without them, websites like our catalog cannot create a “session” after you log in.
 What’s a session?
-A session allows you to navigate through our catalog without being asked to login repeatedly whenever you click a link.
-In other words, cookies and sessions are how our catalog recognizes that it’s still you moving from page to page.
+A session allows you to navigate through our catalog without being asked to login repeatedly.
+It means the computer recognizes you as you move page to page.
 Cookies usually expire after a certain amount of time, but not always.
-Clearing the cookies will force your browser to download new files and, consequently, start a new (and valid) session.
+Clearing the cookies will force your browser to download new files and, consequently, start a new, successful session.

 Maximum Fines Exceeded